 Sadly rape, even in recent times in many Muslim countries, has been reduced to adultery – an outrageous comparison.
 Punishments are meted out to rape victims that are typically associated with adultery (i.e. flogging, stoning).
 Similarly, homosexuality has also been attributed to Lut’s (a.s.) community, which is also crudely reductionist and thus wildly inaccurate as is equating adultery to rape.
 This is done because extremely pertinent nuance between all these actions are unjustly stripped away and reduced to make damaging conflations.

 This is what happens when all context is devoid and such things are not discussed or challenged in traditional and conservative societies.
-These two misconceptions continue to this day, which could explain why of the three components listed in 29:29, it is explained that the first component (approaching the male travelers) that exceeds beyond that of lusting for males besides the females (7:80-81; 27:54-55) and of course transgressed beyond leaving the spouse for an extramarital sexual act (26:165-166) to cover all bases.
+These two misconceptions continue to this day, which could explain why of the three components listed in 29:29, it is explained that the first component (approaching the male travelers) that exceeds beyond the limits of lusting for males besides the females (7:80-81; 27:54-55) and of course transgressed beyond leaving the spouse for an extramarital sexual act (26:165-166) to cover all bases.
 It is بل “bal” that takes the two main misleading interpretations being read into the Qur’an and puts a cap on it, and allows the rest of the story to provide the context for what is happening, unhindered.

 “Furthermore, he said, in accusing her brother-in-law of raping her, Ms. Zafran had confessed to her crime.

 ‘The lady stated before this court that, yes, she had committed sexual intercourse, but with the brother of her husband,’ Judge Khan said.
 ‘This left no option to the court but to impose the highest penalty.’”